huming2207/esp_lwext4/README.md

 - ESP-IDF v6.0.2, target `esp32p4`;
 - lwext4 commit `58bcf89a121b72d4fb66334f1693d3b30e4cb9c5`;
 - CMake/Ninja through `idf.py`; and
-- the BSD-only ext3 configuration described in the earlier project notes.
+- the direct SDMMC adapter with journaled ext3 and experimental ext4 configurations described below.

 `esp_blockdev` is present in this ESP-IDF baseline.
 An older ESP-IDF tree that does not contain the `esp_blockdev` component is not supported by the current